snorremd/norsky/README.md

 The dashboard shows interesting statistics about the feed and Norwegian language posts.
 It is written in TypeScript using Solid.js and Tailwind CSS.

 > [!IMPORTANT]
+> Version 3.0.0 introduces a new more powerful feed configuration format and system.
+> You can now flexibly add filters and layered scoring to your feeds.
+> Read more about this in the [feed configuration](#feed-configuration) section.

+> [!IMPORTANT]
-> Version 2.0.0 uses PostgreSQL instead of SQLite.
+> Version 2.0.0 onwards uses PostgreSQL instead of SQLite.
 This is a breaking change and requires a new database configuration.
 > See [./docker](./docker) for an examples on how to configure Norsky to use PostgreSQL with Docker Compose.